TYPE OF RECRUITMENT:

-The positions allocable to this class work under the direction of an Environmental Health Branch Director in one of the several branches and perform one of the following assignments:
+The positions allocable to this class work under the direction of an Environmental Management bureau director in one of the several health regions, or the director of special operations and perform one of the following assignments:

-The positions allocable to this assignment directs programs which provides departmental management with the following services: Analysis and recommendations on revision or development of public health laws, policies, programs and methods of program implementation; evaluation of program statistics; coordination of industry technical and advisory committees; development and preparation of environmental impact reports on health projects.
-Serves as the Ombudsman, oversees citation compliance, Consultative Industry Services, Workforce Development, Quality Assurance and Community Engagement activities.
-This branch is generally staffed with Chief Environmental Health Specialists and 8-10 Environmental Health Specialists assigned to each program.
+- Environmental Health Services Manager-Bureau of Environmental Planning and Evaluative Services: The one position allocable to this assignment directs a division which provides departmental management with the following services: Analysis and recommendations on revision or development of public health laws, policies, programs and methods of program implementation; evaluation of program statistics; coordination of industry technical and advisory committees; development and preparation of environmental impact reports on health projects.
+This division is generally staffed with approximately 10 Environmental Health Specialists.

-Positions allocable to this assignment direct a division consisting of several units, each of which provides specialized environmental inspection or consumer protection services throughout the County.
-Positions directs units providing sanitation and consumer protection in the following specialties: transient housing and institutions; food processing and manufacturing enforcement; and vector control and entomology.
-The other positions directs several units providing specialized environmental protection in the following specialties: solid disposal; sanitation in mountain and rural areas; water service and cross-connection pollution control; public swimming pool inspection; and sewage, subdivision and water pollution control.
-Each one of the specialized units is headed by a Chief Environmental Health Specialist and has a staff of approximately 8-12 Environmental Health Specialists performing specialized enforcement activity.
+- Environmental Health Services Manager-Bureau of Consumer and Environmental Protection: Positions allocable to this assignment direct a division consisting of several units, each of which provides specialized environmental inspection or consumer protection services throughout the County.
+One such position directs units providing sanitation and consumer protection in the following specialties: dairies and dairy products; transient housing and institutions; food and drug law enforcement; and vector control and entomology.
+The other position directs several units providing specialized environmental sanitation protection in the following specialties: solid disposal; sanitation in mountain and rural areas; water service and cross-connection pollution control; public swimming pool inspection; and sewage, subdivision and water pollution control.
+Each one of the specialized units is headed by a Chief Environmental Health Specialist and has a staff of approximately 8-12 Environmental Health Specialists performing specialized activity.

-Under the direction of the branch director, the positions allocable to this assignment has immediate responsibility for directing Chief Environmental Health Specialists assigned to this branch.
-This branch is comprised of the four regions covering Los Angeles County: North, West, East and Central that have 7 district offices each.
-The Environmental Health Services Manager in this assignment functions within established departmental guidelines and policies ensuring: uniformity and consistency in the interpretation and application of State and local health and safety regulations; internal inspection standardization, audits, and reviews compliance investigations are conducted without bias and findings and recommendations are factual; and the provision of technical food safety assistance to the food service industry.
-Each of the district offices is supervised by a Chief Environmental Health Specialist and staff of approximately 8 Environmental Health Specialists and Technicians that perform the food, housing, tobacco, pet food stores and laundry mat inspections daily.
+- Environmental Health Services Manager - Compliance Assistance: Under the direction of the director of special operations, the one position allocable to this assignment has immediate responsibility for directing the Compliance Assistance division.
+This division is comprised of the Office of the Environmental Health Ombudsman, the Quality Assurance and Compliance Unit and the Consultation and Technical Assistance Unit.
+The Environmental Health Services Manager in this assignment functions within established departmental guidelines and policies primarily as an ombudsman, ensuring: uniformity and consistency in the interpretation and application of State and local health and safety regulations; internal inspection standardization, audits, and reviews compliance investigations are conducted without bias and findings and recommendations are factual; and the provision of technical food safety assistance to the food service industry.
+Each of the specialized units is supervised by a Chief Environmental Health Specialist and has a technical staff of approximately 8 Environmental Health Specialists and Technicians.

 Essential Job Functions